What is Olive Leaf Extract?

 Take 750 milligrams (heaping 1/4 teaspoon) daily with meals, or as directed by a physician.

 As with all supplements meant to promote general well-being, it is important to note that a supplement such as this is by no means a substitute for legitimate medical advice.
-It is always best to talk to a doctor if you are experiencing problems with your health before taking a course.
+It is always best to talk to a doctor if you are experiencing problems with your health before starting a supplement routine.

 Few side effects are associated with oral supplementation of olive leaf extract.
 However, allergic reactions with topical use are rare but possible.
 Should any skin irritation occur, discontinue use.
 There have also been reports of headache and stomach pain, though this is rare.